jnozzi/cocoadev.com/markdown/ImplementSyntaxHighlighting.md

                 }

-                // Calculate the range to be reset resetRange = General/NSMakeRange(last_location, [scanner scanLocation] - last_location);
+                // Calculate the range to be reset resetRange = NSMakeRange(last_location, [scanner scanLocation] - last_location);

-                // Reset the foreground color for the range [textStorage removeAttribute: General/NSForegroundColorAttributeName range: resetRange];
+                // Reset the foreground color for the range [textStorage removeAttribute: NSForegroundColorAttributeName range: resetRange];
             }
         }

         // Now reset the single-line comments

-        scanner = General/[NSScanner scannerWithString: string];
+        scanner = [NSScanner scannerWithString: string];
         while (![scanner isAtEnd]) {
             [scanner scanUpToString: @"//" intoString: nil];
             last_location = [scanner scanLocation];
             if (![scanner scanUpToString: @"\n" intoString: nil]) {
                 [scanner setScanLocation: [string length]];
             } else {
-                General/NSRange resetRange;
+                NSRange resetRange;
                 if ([scanner scanLocation] < [string length]) {
                     [scanner setScanLocation: [scanner scanLocation] + 1];
                 }
-                resetRange = General/NSMakeRange(last_location, [scanner scanLocation] - last_location);
+                resetRange = NSMakeRange(last_location, [scanner scanLocation] - last_location);
-                [textStorage removeAttribute: General/NSForegroundColorAttributeName range: resetRange];
+                [textStorage removeAttribute: NSForegroundColorAttributeName range: resetRange];
             }
         }
     }

-You'll need to prepare an General/NSDictionary called "keyWords" that contains the color to use for each keyword.
-The keys are all of the key words and the values are the colors (General/NSColor objects) to set the text color.
-You can build an General/NSDictionary containing some key words like this:
+You'll need to prepare an NSDictionary called "keyWords" that contains the color to use for each keyword.
+The keys are all of the key words and the values are the colors (NSColor objects) to set the text color.
+You can build an NSDictionary containing some key words like this:

     .
     .
     .
-    General/NSMutableDictionary * keyWords = General/[[NSMutableDictionary alloc] init];
+    NSMutableDictionary * keyWords = [[NSMutableDictionary alloc] init];
-    General/NSColor * blue = General/[NSColor blueColor];
+    NSColor * blue = [NSColor blueColor];
-    General/NSColor * green = General/[NSColor colorWithCalibratedRed: 0.0 green: 0.5 blue: 0.0 alpha: 1.0];
+    NSColor * green = [NSColor colorWithCalibratedRed: 0.0 green: 0.5 blue: 0.0 alpha: 1.0];
     .
     .
     .